makkus/freckles_website/pages/02.blog/data-centric-environment-management/item.md

 ---

 **NOTE**: the 'static-website' recipe I'm using below is currently only tested on Debian Stretch.
-Help me improve it?
+Help me improve it and add more supported platforms?

 ---